Transform your life, and your family's, with a career in healthcare.

 As a WATCH Project participant you will have the opportunity to:

-- Train in a high-demand healthcare career that matches your interests, skills, and needs of your family
+- Train in a high-demand healthcare career that matches your interests, skills, and the needs of your family

 - Access supports like financial aid, books/uniforms, child care and transportation